 The Founding director of the National Marine Mammal Foundation in 2007, Chris Ott has managed the business of the Foundation since its inception.
 During that time the Foundation has steadily grown from a hand full of employees to more than twenty with continued steady growth projected well into the future.
 He brings his experience as an owner and/or operator of small businesses in San Diego for many years and as a retired Navy Captain.

 Dr. Smith obtained her Doctorate of Veterinary Medicine from Tufts University, during which time she also completed a veterinary thesis in aquatic biomedicine through collaboration with the Marine Biological Laboratory in Woods Hole.
-She completed an internship in aquatic animal medicine at the New England Aquarium, followed by a National Research Council fellowship in collaboration with the Navy Marine Mammal Program.
-She has also completed Executive Education coursework in nonprofit management at the Harvard Business School and financial stewardship at the Harvard Kennedy School.
+She then completed an internship in aquatic animal medicine at the New England Aquarium, followed by a National Research Council fellowship in collaboration with the Navy Marine Mammal Program.
+She has also completed Executive Education coursework in nonprofit strategic management at the Harvard Business School and financial stewardship at the Harvard Kennedy School.

 Marilee Menard is a consultant with the Alliance of Marine Mammal Parks and Aquariums, an international organization of parks, aquariums, zoos, research facilities, and professional groups.
 She retired at the end of 2012 after 21 years as the organization’s executive director.
 Alliance members fund and support marine mammal studies and collaborate on research with the National Marine Mammal Foundation.
 The Alliance is also a supporter of Aquatic Mammals, the oldest international scientific, peer-reviewed marine mammal journal.

 The NMMF Board of Directors is a volunteer group.
 The personal opinions of individual board members may not represent those of the NMMF.